 Maintenance payments between the two parties might concern the upbringing and welfare of children, and as such will take the form of child support.
-The exact amount of child support varies from case to case but an estimate can be obtained by using the child maintenance calculator provided by the government.
+The exact amount of child support varies from case to case but an estimate can be obtained by using the calculator provided by the government.

 Additionally, a spousal maintenance payment may be required if, for example, one party has dependants, cannot support themselves financially or if there is a large discrepancy between the income of the two parties.

 Yes, if strict criteria are met.
 Annulment or nullity is a legal declaration which states that the civil partnership is null and void and indeed that it never existed.